Azerbaijan People's Government: Dissolution

 On 13 June 1946, an agreement was reached between the Central Government in Tehran and the delegates from Azerbaijan, headed by Pishevari.
 Under the agreement, Pishevari agreed to abandon the APG's autonomy, to relinquish its ministries and premiership, and to become once more part of Iran.
 Its parliament was to be transformed into a provincial council - a system recognized and provided for in the Iranian Constitution.

 By mid-December 1946, the Iranian army, backed by the United States and the British, reentered Tabriz, thus putting an end to Azerbaijan People's Government after a full year of its existence.
-During the lawless interregnum, approximately 500 supporters of the Ferqeh were killed.
-According to the U.S. Supreme Court Justice, William O. Douglas, while the Red Army had been on its best behavior when stationed in Azerbaijan, the Iranian Army behaved as an occupying force and brutalized the local inhabitants.
+The army’s re-entry was met with an enthusiastic welcome by the Azerbaijani people.
+Christopher Sykes, who witnessed the event, writes: “Nowhere else have I seen such enthusiasm among the people except in France in 1944.”
+In Tabriz itself prior to the arrival of the army the populace rose and executed all the Democratic officials they could lay their hands on.
+Approximately 500 supporters of the Ferqeh were killed.
+In contrast, the U.S. Supreme Court Justice, William O. Douglas claimed that, while the Red Army had been on its best behavior when stationed in Azerbaijan, the Iranian Army behaved as an occupying force and brutalized the local inhabitants.
 The beards of peasants were burned, their wives and daughters raped.
 Houses were plundered and livestock were stolen.
-The Army left a trail of death and destruction behind it.
+After the Army's return, absentee Azerbaijani landlords demanded both current rents and unpaid arrears from the Pishevari period, further straining peasant households.
+In addition, Pishevari's forces took livestock and grain when they withdrew.

 Many of the leaders took refuge in the Azerbaijan SSR.
 Ja'far Pishevari died in a car accident in Baku in 1947.
 Prime Minister Kordary was jailed for many years by the Shah and later released due to the efforts of his brother Kazem Kordary.